dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 We have created an LSTM network (`lstm_network`) and a fully connected network (`fully_connected_network`), and we use both components in the full network.
-The full network makes use of padded-packed sequences, so we created the `pad_collate_fn` function to process the necessary work within the `DataLoader`.
+The full network makes use of padded-packed sequences, so we created the `pad_collate_fn` function to do the necessary work within the `DataLoader`.
 Finally, we will load the data using the vectorizer (within the `DataLoader` using the `pad_collate` function).
 This means that the addresses will be represented by word embeddings.
 Also, the address components will be converted into categorical value (from 0 to 7).